michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 ### logEndpoint()

-There are two `logEndpoint()` methods made for logging information about the HTTP endpoints. they logs the endpoint, or the endpoint and its content.
+There are two `logEndpoint()` methods made for logging information about the HTTP endpoints.
+They log the endpoint, or the endpoint and its content.